kissurda93/appworld-practice/lottery-laravel-project/README.md

-Beginner Laravel project
+Beginner Laravel exercise tasks:

 - Processing "lotteryData.txt" and saving data to database
 - Listing the numbers drawn for the "Five Lottery" until 17.12.2022 according to frequency of occurrence
-- Enter newly drawn numbers
+- Form for entering newly drawn numbers
+- Validating form date to do not overlap other weeks in the database
+- Validating the numbers(each number must be unique between 1 - 90)

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>